Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 1. The crypto code writes some intermediate data into the output buffer.
 2. The client (or client's client) modifies the intermediate data.
-3. The crypto code reads the intermediata data back and continues the calculation, leading to an outcome that would not be possible if the intermediate data had not been modified.
+3. The crypto code reads the intermediate data back and continues the calculation, leading to an outcome that would not be possible if the intermediate data had not been modified.

 Vulnerability example: suppose that an RSA signature function works by formatting the data in place in the output buffer, then applying the RSA private-key operation in place.
 (This is how `mbedtls_rsa_pkcs1_sign` works.)
 A malicious client may write badly formatted data into the buffer, so that the private-key operation is not a valid signature (e.g. it could be a decryption), violating the RSA key's usage policy.